robinbraemer/awesome/README.md

 *   [pnpm/pnpm](https://github.com/pnpm/pnpm) - Fast, disk space efficient package manager
 *   [giscus/giscus](https://github.com/giscus/giscus) - A commenting system powered by GitHub Discussions. :octocat: :speech\_balloon: :gem:
 *   [kubernetes-sigs/headlamp](https://github.com/kubernetes-sigs/headlamp) - A Kubernetes web UI that is fully-featured, user-friendly and extensible
 *   [perses/perses](https://github.com/perses/perses) - The CNCF sandbox for observability visualisation.
-Already supports Prometheus/Tempo - more data sources to come!
+Already supports Prometheus, Tempo, Loki and Pyroscope - more data sources to come!
 *   [dzhng/deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
 The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data 🔥
 *   [opral/monorepo](https://github.com/opral/monorepo) - lix (change control system) && inlang (globalization ecosystem for software built on lix)